Goma International Airport: History

-In 2002, AIG was severely affected by the eruption of the Nyiragongo volcano, which ravaged the runway with lava.
-The eruption destroyed approximately 1,532 meters of the runway, with 200,000 cubic meters of lava covering half of it.
-This left the terminal and apron isolated, as a 200-meter-wide lava flow extended through the city center and toward Lake Kivu.
+In January 2002, AIG was severely affected by the eruption of the Nyiragongo volcano, which covered part of the runway with lava.
+The eruption destroyed approximately 1,532 metres of the runway, with 200,000 cubic metres of lava covering half of it.
+This left the terminal and apron isolated, as a 200-metre-wide lava flow extended through the city center and toward Lake Kivu.
 Despite these challenges, a renovated runway was reopened to the Congolese authorities by July 2002, although only smaller aircraft could operate, primarily for freight missions by relief agencies and the United Nations.

 Following the eruption, efforts were made to rehabilitate AIG.
 In December 2012, work began on cleaning and securing the site, and in September 2014, the Congolese government sought funding from the World Bank for further renovations.
 On 2 April 2015, a $52 million grant agreement was signed, with additional support from United Nations Organization Stabilization Mission in the Democratic Republic of the Congo (MONUSCO).
-In August 2015, President Joseph Kabila inaugurated the refurbished runway, which was extended to 2,665 meters, funded by the German aid organization Agro Action Allemande (AAA) at a cost of €16 million.
-Kabila also launched an extension project to increase the runway's length by 400 meters to accommodate larger aircraft.
+In August 2015, President Joseph Kabila inaugurated the refurbished runway, which was extended to 2,665 metres, funded by the German aid organization Agro Action Allemande (AAA) at a cost of €16 million.
+Kabila also launched an extension project to increase the runway's length by 400 metres to accommodate larger aircraft.

 Work on this extension was delayed, but in March 2019, the Chinese company China First Highway Engineering Co (CFHEC) began construction on the runway expansion.
-By July 2020, a $3.78 million project to expand the AIG's tarmac from 16,000 to 24,000 square meters was completed, allowing the airport to accommodate up to seven Airbus A320 aircraft.
-AIG also recovered the full 3,000-meter length of its runway.
+By July 2020, a $3.78 million project to expand the airport's apron from 16,000 to 24,000 square metres was completed, allowing the airport to accommodate up to seven Airbus A320 aircraft.
+AIG also recovered the full 3,000-metre length of its runway.
 News reports first indicated that lava from the 2021 Mount Nyiragongo eruption reached the airport.
 It was later confirmed that AIG was unaffected.
-Further work continued, and on 30 November 2021, AIG inaugurated a new 26-meter-high control tower as part of the broader modernization project.
+Further work continued, and on 30 November 2021, AIG inaugurated a new 26-metre-high control tower.

 During the M23 offensive (2022–present), the airport was reported to have been taken by the March 23 Movement (M23) during the Battle of Goma in January 2025.